JaredTMurray/Crowdfunding-ETL/README.md

 ### Deliverable 3: Create an ERD and a Table Schema and Load the Data
-•	The crowdfunding_db relationship diagram has five tables, and the diagram is saved as crowdfunding_db_relationships.png.
-(5 pt)
+- The crowdfunding_db relationship diagram has five tables, and can be seen as image
+![crowdfunding_db_relationships.png.].
 •	The crowdfunding_db_schema.sql file contains the table schema and the ALTER TABLE statement for each of the five tables.
 (10 pt)
 •	The backers.csv file is imported into the backers table without any errors.
 (5 pt)